 Students don’t pay council tax.
 If you receive a letter asking you to pay council tax, don’t worry.
 All that you have to do is go to Student Services and ask for a form to fill in.
 They will help you with every step of the process.
+If you prefer not having to leave your room, you can also apply to be exempt online at Glasgow City Council's website.
 If you receive a letter saying you have not paid for the past 6 months (with a huge bill attached), again don’t worry.
 Duing your time as a student you will never pay council tax (not even during summer).
 However, you will have to submit a new form every time you move home.

 Where to buy musical instruments (and DJ gear) on the cheap